The full list

 Formed in 1979 in Pavia, but their leader Emanuele D'Angelo was active since 1974, Acroama have been sometimes mentioned close to Janus, but they were in fact a totally different group, despite sharing the same political position.

-The group had a limited live activity and only released a single in 1981, containing two long tracks in a slightly progressive style, first issued with a blue label, then with an orange one.
+The group had a limited live activity and only released a 33rpm single in 1981, containing two long tracks in a slightly progressive style, issued with two different label colours, light blue and orange.

 AGORA'